 Completion Ratio Requirement

 The completion ratio is determined by dividing cumulative semester hours earned by cumulative semester hours attempted.
-The required completion ratio for undergraduate students is 67%, while the minimum required completion ratio for Graduate students is 75%.
+The minimum required completion ratio for undergraduate students is 67%, while the minimum required completion ratio for Graduate students is 75%.

 Determining Satisfactory Academic Progress

 When determining SAP, grades and credits are tallied according to the following guidelines:

 • Earned semester hours include all grades (A, B, C, D, S, and P) including all +/- variations and applied transfer work.